architect/arc.codes.next/src/docs/en/reference/cli-reference/deploy.md

 ## Looking under the hood at `deploy`

-`arc`'s deploy process does a number of things during each deploy!
+Architects deploy process does a number of things during each deploy!
 In summary:

 1.)
 Checks for valid `package.json` & `package-lock.json` files in each function
 2.)
 Removes each function's local `node_modules` folder and does a fresh install of all modules